St Patrick's University Hospital is Ireland's largest independent not-for-profit mental health hospital.

 The main goal of occupational therapy is to support service users to take part in the everyday activities that matter to them.
-There are a wide range of activities available within the hospital, including art, pottery, craft and a computer room.
+There are a wide range of occupational therapy facilities available within the hospital, including an art room, pottery room, craft room and a computer room.

 The music room has a valuable impact on mental health recovery.
 For some service users, the therapeutic value of music is a substantial part of their recovery plan.

 The Driving Simulator facilitates the diagnosis, evaluation, treatment, and rehabilitation process of our service users as drivers.
 It provides a great opportunity for re-training, as well as increasing levels of awareness of road safety.

 Exercise is seen as an important part of service users’ recovery.
 Tailored exercise plans are available, as are yoga classes, pilates classes, and circuit training.

 The Wishing Well Family Room has been designed as a space for service users to use and enjoy when they have children coming to visit them in hospital.

 The Information Centre provides information on mental health and hospital services, as well as a range of mental health books.

 Our library was formally presented to the hospital in November 1984 by the Association of the Friends of St Patrick's Hospital for the benefit of service users and staff.

 Ridgeways Restaurant is located to the rear of the main reception and is open to the public.
 There are vending machines with snacks located in common areas throughout the hospital.